Akarahaduwa

-Akarahaduwa is a village in Sri Lanka within Matale District, Central Province.
+Akarahaduwa is a village in Matale District, in Sri Lanka's Central Province.
 It is bounded on the west, north, and east by the Amban River, a tributary of the Mahaweli River.

 History

 According to Archibald Campbell Lawrie's 1896 gazetteer of the province, the inhabitants of the village smelted and delivered iron.
 A considerable number of the villagers were Moors who supported their lebbe and their mosque.